You are here

 Before approving such funding, the education authority must be satisfied that appropriate remedial teaching facilities have been utilised by the student (through the institution or another source), or that such facilities have not achieved the desired result.
 Additional tuition funding is intended to be utilised in addition to assistance available through the institution, not instead of that assistance.

 In cases where students have identified learning difficulties which may be of longer term duration, additional tuition can be provided where it is shown that academic improvements can be made.
 In such cases, a professional assessment may be required to establish the student’s intellectual potential and determine what assistance can be provided or adapted to best target their learning difficulties.
 It is recommended that students with long-term learning difficulties be monitored by the Schemes staff to establish if any other education based assistance can be offered to the student.

 Commission does not arrange the additional tuition, but can allocate funding for that tuition.
 Tutors are located and engaged by the student, their parent, guardian, or the school.
 From January 2015 parents are required to ensure that any tutor who invoices DVA for tutoring provided to a student receiving the Schemes’ benefits, MUST have a valid working with children check.

 Tutors are required to provide a brief report on the work covered by the student and an assessment of the student's progress during the tuition period.
 Tutors may invoice directly for payment.
 However they are also required to submit the VCES/MRCAETS Claim for payment which includes the parent’s/guardian’s signature confirming that the service has been received.

-By decision of the Commissions (3 November 2017), from 1 January 2018 the maximum annual amount payable in relation to additional tuition is $3,500.
+Effective from 1 January 2018, the maximum annual amount payable in relation to Additional Tuition is $3,500.